Great Zimbabwe: Archaeological Confirmation of African Origins

 Caton Thompson's claim was not immediately favoured, although it had strong support among some scientific archaeologists due to her modern methods.
 Her most important contribution was in helping to confirm the theory of a medieval origin for the masonry work of the 14th and 15th centuries.
 By 1931, she had modified her Bantu theory somewhat, allowing for a possible Arabian influence for the towers through the imitation of buildings or art seen at coastal Arabian trading cities.

-Post-1945 research
+Modern archaeological consensus and dating evidence

 Since the 1950s, there has been consensus among archaeologists as to the African origins of Great Zimbabwe.
 Artefacts and radiocarbon dating indicate settlement in at least the 5th century, with continuous settlement of Great Zimbabwe between the 12th and 15th centuries and the bulk of the finds from the 15th century.
 The radiocarbon evidence is a suite of 28 measurements, for which all but the first four, from the early days of the use of that method and now viewed as inaccurate, support the 12th-to-15th-centuries chronology.
 In the 1970s, a beam that produced some of the anomalous dates in 1952 was reanalysed and gave a 14th-century date.
 Dated finds such as Chinese, Persian and Syrian artefacts also support the 12th- and 15th-century dates.